Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This query is intended **only** for drivers in ROM.
 Drivers loaded in RAM must do nothing and return `RESULT_NOT_IMPLEMENTED` if they receive this query.

 The kernel will invoke this query at boot time, giving the driver an opportunity to provide information about its own memory and hooking requirements.
-If this routine returns `RESULT_OK` or `RESULT_NOT_IMPLEMENTED`, the kernel will later invoke [the "Intialize driver" query](TODO: link); if something would prevent the driver from functioning normally then it should return `RESULT_INIT_ERROR` so that the kernel skips the driver initialization.
+If this routine returns `RESULT_OK` or `RESULT_NOT_IMPLEMENTED`, the kernel will later invoke _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_; if something would prevent the driver from functioning normally then it should return `RESULT_INIT_ERROR` so that the kernel skips the driver initialization.

 Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` plus B=0 and HL=0.

 The "User is requesting reduced drive count" flag will be set if the user wants one single drive to be allocated per driver.
-This happens when the user keeps the 5 key pressed at boot time, when the one-time boot keys mechanism is used (for example via teh `NEXBOOT.COM` tool), or when the 5 key is marked as active in [the boot menu](TODO: link in the user manual).
-The same flag is passed to [the "Initialize driver" query](TODO: link) as well.
+This happens when the user keeps the 5 key pressed at boot time, when the one-time boot keys mechanism is used (for example via the `NEXBOOT.COM` tool), or when the 5 key is marked as active in [the boot menu](Nextor%203.0%20User%20Manual.md#210-boot-keys-and-the-boot-menu).
+The same flag is passed to _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_ as well.

-After this query returns the driver is free to use [`GWORK`](TODO: link) at any time to obtain the address of the space reserved for the current slot at SLTWRK.
+After this query returns the driver is free to use [`GWORK`](#425-gwork-4045h) at any time to obtain the address of the space reserved for the current slot at SLTWRK.
 The driver should act as follows regarding the page 3 work area:

 * If 8 bytes or less are required, this routine should return HL=0 on its first execution, and the 8 byte space reserved by the system for this slot at SLTWRK should be used as work area:

 ```
-TODO: Lowercase instructions (not labels), add 4 spaces indendation
-XOR A
-EX AF,AF'
-XOR A
-LD IX,GWORK
+    xor a
+    ex af,af'
+    xor a
+    ld ix,GWORK
-CALL CALBNK
+    call CALBNK
     ;Use the 8 byte space pointed by IX as work area
 ```

 * If more than 8 bytes are required, this routine should return the required space in HL, and should obtain the pointer to the allocated space from the first two bytes of the space reserved by the system for this slot at `SLTWRK`:

 ```
-TODO: Lowercase instructions (not labels), add 4 spaces indendation
-XOR A
-EX AF,AF'
-XOR A
-LD IX,GWORK
+    xor a
+    ex af,af'
+    xor a
+    ld ix,GWORK
-CALL CALBNK
+    call CALBNK
-LD L,(IX)
-LD H,(IX+1)
+    ld l,(ix)
+    ld h,(ix+1)
     ;Use the space pointed by HL as work area
 ```

-Please note that if this query requests more page 3 work area than it's available, Nextor will skip this driver and won't further interact with it.
+Please note that if this query requests more page 3 work area than is available, Nextor will skip this driver and won't further interact with it.

 This query **must not** initialize the screen or print any text directly.
-If the driver wants to show an initialization text (although it's recommended to do that in the "Initialize driver" query, and only show an error message here if `RESULT_INIT_ERROR` is returned), it must use the callback provided in register DE.
-This callback will have the same semantics as the BIOS routine `CHPUT`: it will print the character passed in A and can modify AF only.
-See [the "Intialize driver" query](TODO: link) for example code for printing text using this callback.
+If the driver wants to show an initialization text (although it's recommended to do that in the "Initialize driver" query, and only show an error message here if `RESULT_INIT_ERROR` is returned), it must use the callback provided in register DE, as explained in _[4.5.4.
+Driver query 4: Initialize driver](#454-driver-query-4-initialize-driver)_.

 #### 4.5.4.
 Driver query 4: Initialize driver